antmicro/rowhammer-tester/doc/playbook.rst

 * ``nr_rows`` - number of rows to be generated
 * ``max_row`` - maximal number to be used.
 The chosen numbers will be *modulo max_row*

-Payload Generator class
+Payload generator class
 -----------------------

-Payload generator's purpose is to prepare a payload, and process the test outcome.
+The purpose of the gayload generator is to prepare a payload and process the test outcome.
 It is a class that can be re-used in different tests :ref:`configurations`.
 Payload generators are located in `payload_generators directory <https://github.com/antmicro/litex-rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook/payload_generators>`_

-Available Payload Generators
+Available gayload generators
 ****************************

 Row mapping and row generator settings are combined into a payload generator class.
-Currently only two payload generators are available.
+Currently, only two payload generators are available.

 RowListPayloadGenerator
 ^^^^^^^^^^^^^^^^^^^^^^^

-A simple payload generator that can use a RowGenerator class to generate rows, and then generate a payload that hammers that list of rows
+RowListPayloadGenerator is a simple payload generator that can use a RowGenerator class to generate rows, and then generate a payload that hammers that list of rows
 (``hammering`` is a term used to describe multiple read operations on the same row).
-It can also issue refresh commands to DRAM module.
+It can also issue refresh commands to the DRAM module.
 Here are the configs that can be used in *payload_generator_config* for this payload generator:

 * ``row_mapping`` - this is the :ref:`row mapping` used